thuttat/DemoSokobanAISolver/README.md

 Hi~
 **Sokoban AI** is a project that my friends and I did for the AI subject at the University.
 This project simulates the classic **Sokoban puzzle game**, where the player (or an AI agent) pushes boxes onto target locations inside a maze.
 The goal of this project is to develop an **AI-based solver** that can automatically find the optimal solution using various search algorithms.
-Our goal when doing this is to compare the algorithms of Path-finding.
+Our goal when doing this one is to compare the algorithms of Path-finding.

 ---